googlemaps/react-on-demand-rides-deliveries-samples/README.md

 - Set the `PROVIDER_URL` constant to the URL of your provider that was set up in Prerequisite #2.
 - Set the `PROVIDER_PROJECT_ID` constant to your Cloud project ID
+- Set the `API_KEY` constant to your Google Maps API key

 ```typescript
 // Replace 'YOUR_PROVIDER_URL' with the URL of your provider.
 See